The Seven Day Solo Meal Planner on Google Sheets.

 Functional Stickers:

-- Food and task stickers can accompany or replace text on the Tasklist and Tracker pages.
-Also, Google's handy emojis can work nicely.
+- Food and task stickers can accompany or replace text on the Tasklist, Time Tracker, and Meal Tracker pages.

 - Special Servings stickers confirm flexible, convenient meal plans.